-After three years bringing folk, roots and acoustic music to the masses of Manchester we were invited to run a weekend-long event in Rochdale, and so Rochdale Folk Festival was born.
+In 2020, after three years bringing folk, roots and acoustic music to the masses of Manchester at Manchester Folk Festival, we were invited to run a weekend-long event in Rochdale, and so Rochdale Folk Festival was born.

 Initially due to take place in June 2020, the global pandemic slowed us down, but didn’t defeat us!
 Our first festival ran 4th – 6th June 2021 and was a great success!

-We’re extremely grateful to our partners and host venues for supporting the first Rochdale Folk Festival.
+We’re extremely grateful to our partners and host venues for supporting our 2021 & 2022 Rochdale Folk Festivals.

-Thanks to: Rochdale Borough Council, Rochdale BID, Arts Council England, GMCA, The Medicine Tap, The Flying Horse, Touchstones Rochdale and St Marys in the Baum.
+Thanks to: Rochdale Borough Council, Rochdale BID, Arts Council England, GMCA, The Medicine Tap, The Flying Horse, Touchstones Rochdale, Hoochi Koochie, Vicolo Del Vino, St Mary in the Baum and all the Morris teams and volunteers that helped make the festivals happen.

 Who are we?